kwideveloper/Rbx-SkyLeap/docs/CustomAttributesAndTags.md

 - Check that Config.HookCooldownLabels = true in Movement/Config.lua
 - Verify the BillboardGui template exists in ReplicatedStorage/UI/Hook/
 - Ensure hooks have the "Hookable" tag
-- Check that hooks are within Config.HookAutoRange distance
+- Check that hooks are within Config.HookDefaultRange distance

 ---